quangv/docs/src/doc/faq/debugger.rst

 Monaca Debugger is an application for debugging that can check the functionality of the app on an actual device without building.
 When using Monaca Debugger, any changes made to the code immediately reflect to the actual running device.
 No build and run process are required.
 This would help to speed up the development and testing process.
-For more details, please refer to  :doc:`../manual/debugger/index`.
+For more details, please refer to  :ref:`monaca_debugger_index`.

 .. _faq06~002: